 Itia was an ancient prosperous Minoan city with a strategic position in the Mediterranean, maintaining commercial routes with other ports in Greece and the Mediterranean.

 Itia was the port of Ancient Praisos, a city destroyed back in 155 BC.
 Praisos was a strategic port for trading and the main rival of Ancient Ierapytna (today Ierapetra), on the South coast.

 Itia was an important settlement especially during the fall of major Minoan settlements across Crete, becoming a center that offered refuge to people fleeing from other Minoan centers.

 The town grew and flourished continuously through the Classical, Hellenistic, and Roman times thanks to its important port.

 In Byzantine times, Sitia flourished becoming the seat of a Bishop, thus gaining an even higher status.

-When the Venetians took over Crete, Sitia maintained and even increased its importance on the island becoming a remarkable large city in eastern Crete, which was also home to one of the most important characters in Greek Literature, Vitsentzos Kornaros (1553-1613).
+When the Venetians took over Crete, Sitia maintained and even increased its importance on the island becoming a remarkably large city in eastern Crete, which was also home to one of the most important characters in Greek Literature, Vitsentzos Kornaros (1553-1613).

 The medieval settlement was protected with an imposing wall and had its own fortress that is still standing, on an elevated position facing the seaside promenade of modern Sitia.

 Today, the fortress is open to the public.